 National Postal Museum Opens

 Between 1908 and 1963, the National Philatelic Collection resided in the Smithsonian’s Arts and Industries Building on the National Mall.
-Then in 1964 it was moved to the National Museum of American History.
+Then, in 1964, it was moved to the National Museum of American History.

-Realizing the need for a permanent home for the National Philatelic Collection, the National Postal Museum was established on November 6, 1990 as a joint project between the Smithsonian Institution and USPS.
+Realizing the need for a permanent home for the National Philatelic Collection, the National Postal Museum was established on November 6, 1990 as a joint project between the Smithsonian Institution and the USPS.
 The former City Post Office Building, built in 1914, was selected as the site for the new museum.

 The National Postal Museum officially opened to the public on July 30, 1993.
 Some 10,000 people visited the museum during that opening weekend.
-And four new stamps were issued there on opening day to commemorate the event.
+Four new stamps were issued there on opening day to commemorate the event.
 These stamps were a joint effort between the USPS, the National Postal Museum, and the Citizen Stamp Advisory Committee.
 The museum director at the time said these “stamps were in effect like a miniature visit to the museum” because they picture several items that can be found there.